Star Fucking Hipsters

-Star Fucking Hipsters is an American punk rock band from New York City who have released albums on Fat Wreck Chords and Alternative Tentacles records.
+Star Fucking Hipsters is an American punk rock band from New York City that has released albums on Fat Wreck Chords and Alternative Tentacles records.
 They have been called a "punk supergroup" and feature members from numerous notable bands including Leftöver Crack, Ensign, and The Ergs!

 History

-Initial formation (2005)
+Initial formation (2004)

-The band was started in 2005 by Leftöver Crack vocalist/guitarist Stza, and drummer Brandon Chevalier-Kolling.
+The band was started in 2004 by Leftöver Crack vocalist/guitarist Stza, and drummer Brandon Chevalier-Kolling.
 However, they were derailed shortly afterward due to the death of Brandon.
 Stza decided to continue the band with a line-up consisting of vocalist Kisston (from Help Me Help Me I Can't Breathe), guitarist Jamie Toulon (from Old Skull), and drummer GiGi (from Another Dying Democracy).
 This line-up played two shows in the summer of 2005 before disbanding.

 Until We're Dead (2006–2009)

 The following year, Stza wrote and rehearsed seven new songs with Leftöver Crack drummer Ara Babajian and Ensign guitarist Frank Piegaro.
 Three of these songs were chosen for inclusion on "Deadline", Leftöver Crack's split album with Citizen Fish, while the remaining four became the basis for the first Star Fucking Hipsters record.
 The band continued with an entirely new group of musicians, consisting of Stza, Babajian, Piegaro, vocalist Nico de Gaillo (from Casa De Chihuahua) and bassist Yula Beeri (from The World Inferno Friendship Society and Nanuchka).
 Their debut album Until We're Dead was released by Fat Wreck Chords on September 30, 2008.

 On December 23, 2008, the band released a music video for "Two Cups of Tea".
 Babajian and Beeri left the band shortly afterwards and were replaced by drummer Brian ”Pnut” Kozuch and bassist Chris Pothier, of the band BIG Attack!.